saif93/salt-body-segmentation/README.md

 @article{}

 # License
-This project is licensed under the GPL License.
+This project is licensed under the CC0 1.0 Universal License.

 # Contact
 For queries or suggestions, please reach out via GitHub issues or email at m_saif93@hotmail.com.